Traducianism: Arguments in opposition

-Reasons for opposing the traducianism of human beings include the metaphysical argument that since humans cannot control their own existence, their existence cannot be caused by themselves; it must rather be caused by a necessary being otherwise known as God.
-Creation, in other words, includes God's on-going causation of human existence.
-This causation is through the human soul because, as Saint Thomas Aquinas argues, the human Soul has activities beyond the capacity of matter and the existence of these activities shows that the human soul is both immaterial and immortal---but not independent of God's causality.
-The Roman Catholic Church teaches that "every spiritual soul is created immediately by God - it is not "produced" by the parents, and also that it is immortal..."
-This argument, however, isn't contradictory with the idea that Souls can give existence to new Souls the same way there is intentionality, action and causation in the material nature.
+Reasons for opposing traducianism include the metaphysical argument that since humans cannot control their own existence, their existence cannot be caused by themselves; it must rather be caused by a necessary being otherwise known as God.
+Creation, in other words, includes God's ongoing causation of human existence.
+This causation is through the human soul because, as Saint Thomas Aquinas argues, the human soul has activities beyond the capacity of matter and the existence of these activities shows that the human soul is both immaterial and immortal—but not independent of God's causality.
+The Roman Catholic Church teaches that "every spiritual soul is created immediately by God—it is not "produced" by the parents—and also that it is immortal" This argument, however, does not contradict the idea that souls can give existence to new souls the same way there is intentionality, action and causation in the material nature.
 Humans have, however, free will and thus control over their own existence, as much as they are responsible for the act of procreation.

 Traducianism contradicts the concept of the indivisibility of the soul, but this is a merging and creation of two souls.
 If the souls are incapable of division, then it is impossible for the soul of the child to be derived from the souls of the parents.
 But this is a merging and creation by two souls, and God would also have to divide himself in order to create a new one through his own substance.
 To God, nothing is impossible, as it is possible to God to create a new one from nothing perhaps from himself.
 Such is being divided from something, even two rather than one, both parents souls being that powerful.
 Also, in the Nicene Creed, the Son was generated, not created, and the Holy Ghost proceeds from the Father.

 The weakness of traducianism, to many theologians, is that it makes the generation of the soul dependent as it is parallel to of the transmission of matter.
 Presbyterian theologian Charles Hodge held that since the nature of the soul is immaterial it could not be transmitted by natural generation.
-To others, however, it is not a weakness of argument, since to God that is not impossible, Spirit isn't like matter, not being the same process, and since any way of existence of soul is as good as any other, and since for every human body there is a soul, regardless of how and what made it come into existence, and that soul comes in to existence because there is a transmission of matter to create a human being, there is not any issue about God making his generation of the soul dependent of the transmission of matter.
-Also, in the Nicean Creed, the Son was generated, not created, and the Holy Ghost proceeds from both the Father and the Son.
+To others, however, it is not a weakness of argument, since to God that is not impossible, spirit is unlike matter, not being the same process, and since any way of existence of soul is as good as any other, and since for every human body there is a soul, regardless of how and what made it come into existence, and that soul comes in to existence because there is a transmission of matter to create a human being, there is not any issue about God making his generation of the soul dependent of the transmission of matter.